ARCHITECTURE

 The architecture of the palace is the silent witness to seven centuries of Florentine drama.
 It is a building that has survived sieges, flood, and political upheaval, remaining as solid today as it was in the 1300s.

 Ready to explore the fortress?
-Head to our home page to book your skip-the-line entry or explore our guided tours to learn the secrets of how this masterpiece was built.
+Head to our home page to book your or explore our guided tours to learn the secrets of how this masterpiece was built.
 Would you like me to find a map showing the architectural layout of the different floors to help you plan your walk?